factor/factor/README.txt

   Linux/x86
   Linux/AMD64
   Mac OS X/PowerPC
-  Solaris/x86
-  Microsoft Windows 2000 or later

 The following platforms should work, but are not tested on a regular basis:

   FreeBSD/x86
   FreeBSD/AMD64
+  Solaris/x86
+  Solaris/AMD64
   Linux/PowerPC
-  Solaris/AMD64

-Other platforms are not supported.
+  Microsoft Windows 2000 or later

+Please donate time or hardware if you wish to see Factor running on other platforms.

 * Compiling Factor